HSBC Settles Start-Up Loan Fraud Claims

 Orlando’s affiliation with the British bank is unclear in court papers, but her case quietly entered through the intriguing lawsuit ABC v.
 DEF in 2007, now known as United States of America ex rel. v.
 HSBC Bank USA, ever since federal prosecutors took up her cause.

-Her attorney Timothy McGinnis declined to comment on the case or provide background when reached by phone.
+Her attorney Timothy McInnis declined to comment on the case or provide background when reached by phone.

 Kept under seal for more than four years, the lawsuit alleged that HSBC defrauded the Small Business Administration’s SBA Express Loan Program, designed to help start-ups by guaranteeing up to 75 percent of loans above $750,000.